jhallqvist/pyisc/README.md

 ## Installation

-Currently a git clone is necessary.
-If project goes well a package on PyPi might be possible.
+Currently a git clone is necessary as the package on PyPi is not yet updated.

 ## Usage